 What is contour vinyl cutting?

 A contour vinyl cutter will allow you to cut around pre-printed graphics.
 When steps 4 and 5 are complete, you will have an additional step where you will need to align your graphics with your vinyl cutter.
-Flexi Starter 10 is a good program for doing this.
+Flexi Starter 10 is a good program for doing this for the auto-manual method.
+DragonCut is CutterPros recommended solution for ARMS and auto-manual contour cutting.
 After your vinyl is registered to your cutter you can profile cut around a printed image.
 Some vinyl cutters are equipped with an automatic registration mark system (ARM) where the cutter can automatically read-in registration marks on the vinyl and can self-align the vinyl to the cutter.
 Contour cutting allows you to trace out in detail around the graphic image so your decal comes in the general outline of your picture.
 If you are not printing on vinyl and then cutting it then it is unlikely that you will need contour cutting.

 What is flexi 8 program?|